Fix the iMessage “Waiting for Activation” Error on iPhone, iPad

-Despite setting up iMessage properly, some users occasionally encounter a “Waiting for Activation” error either upon updating to a new version of iOS or getting a new device and configuring iMessage for the first time.
-It’s a pretty annoying error since so much dialog is reliant on messaging these days, but not to worry, it’s usually an easy remedy.
+Are you seeing a “Waiting for activation” error when trying to use iMessage on iPhone or iPad?
+Despite setting up iMessage properly, some users occasionally encounter a “Waiting for Activation” error with iMessage, usually either upon updating to a new version of iOS or getting a new device and configuring iMessage for the first time.
+This can be a pretty annoying error since so much of modern communication and dialog is reliant on messaging these days, but not to worry, as it’s usually an easy remedy to fix the waiting for activation error encountered on an iPhone or iPad.

 How to Fix iMessage “Waiting for Activation” on iPhone, iPad, iPod touch